zcash/zips/draft-ZIP-0226.rst

 - Zcash Shielded Asset: an Asset with issuance defined on the Zcash block chain, and, for now, belonging to the Orchard shielded pool.
 - Wrapped Asset: a Zcash Shielded Asset with native issuance defined outside the Zcash block chain.
+- Native Asset: a Zcash Shielded Asset created uniquely within the Zcash block chain.
+- Split Note: a Zcash Shielded Asset spend note that is used within an Action to ensure the output note of that Action is of a specific type.
+The Split Note is not spent in the transaction.
+- Split Action: a Zcash Shielded Asset Action that contains a Split Note.

 Abstract
 ========